LAstreetchef/message4u/replit.md

 ## Overview

 Booty Call is a playful web application that enables users to send paywalled messages.
 Senders create messages with custom pricing, and recipients must pay the specified amount to unlock and view the message content.
-The application features a cute, cartoon-inspired design with warm colors, rounded elements, and an inclusive multicultural aesthetic.
+The application features an Instagram-inspired dark mode aesthetic with deep black backgrounds, high-contrast white text, purple-pink gradient accents, and rounded pill-shaped elements.

 The platform supports authenticated senders who can create and manage multiple paywalled messages, while recipients can access messages without requiring an account.
 Messages can be either text-based (converted to images for privacy) or file uploads (any file type up to 10MB), both protected behind payment.
 Files are stored securely in Replit Object Storage with ACL-based access control.